slerman12/Help-me/2-Opposing-views.md

 "A lot of people bring their children here.
 They think that showing children to us will gain them sympathy, and pity.
 Why America you going?"

 "I’m going to meet with family, mom, dad, brother is already there.
 And I’m stranded."
+My uncle Slava helped my mom find her most recent employment and helped her a lot.

-He just listened.
+The interviewer listened.
 He asked questions, she answered.
 It wasn’t a conversation.
 It was an interview, with her, to figure out if she deserved refugee status.
 Her goal was to get refugee status.

 "What, in Uzbekistan, it was bad?"

 She said, "Yes, bad it was.
 Anti-semitism, Jewish people don’t openly keep their traditions there, they’re embarrassed, they don’t get good jobs/positions, they don’t enroll.
 They stopped giving me hours.
 Uzbeks they gave many.
 They stopped giving me hours.
 I was at the conservatory, I wanted to study in a PhD program, I couldn’t.
 First, when I was a student, I wanted to continue my studies as a PhD student, but there wasn’t a chance for me, because I was Jewish.

-"Then when I was professor teaching at music college, I had to stop working there, I dropped out in 1998, I had to go there like 10 times with my kids to get record that I was working there and not working there anymore.
+As my mom described to me: "Then when I was professor teaching at music college, I had to stop working there, I dropped out in 1998, I had to go there like 10 times with my kids to get record that I was working there and not working there anymore.
 I had to come there like 10 times.
 They were like, 'Oh director’s not here, director’s not here, he’s busy right now.'
 I had to walk, like a mile, with my kids, to get the documentation.
 They stopped giving me hours, and not just me, but other Jewish people."
+She had a master's degree in music theory.

 He asked again why she didn’t bring kids there.